vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/image.md

 ## Image Lazyload

-If you want to lazyload images in your pages, you can set `imageLazyload: true` in plugin options.
+If you want to lazyload images in your pages, you can set `imgLazyload: true` in plugin options.

 ::: note